-Cogeneration or Combined Heat and Power (CHP) plants are eligible to receive free emission allowances only for the electricity they produce, not for the heat.
+Cogeneration or Combined Heat and Power (CHP) plants are eligible to receive free emission allowances only for the heat they produce, not for the electricity.

 The use of transitional free allocation for the power sector is conditional on investments being made to modernise electricity generation.
 If the option is applied, the Member State has to ensure that investments are undertaken in retrofitting and upgrading the infrastructure, in clean technologies and in diversifying the energy mix and sources of supply.
 The overall amount of these investments must match or exceed the market value of the allowances allocated for free.
 Any Member State submitting an application to the Commission for free allocation for their power sector also has to submit a national plan with the list of investments foreseen.